 Mediacorp Canada Inc. staff editors (Dec 8, 2022)

 Here are some of the reasons why Ornge was selected as one of Greater Toronto's Top Employers (2023):

 - With over 650 employees spread across numerous locations, Ornge manages multiple modes of communication to help keep employees connected, including town halls (with guest speakers, organization updates and questions), a revamped intranet, podcasts and educational events

 - Ornge supports employees who are new mothers with maternity and parental leave top-up payments for employees who are new mothers, to 93 per cent of salary for up to 30 weeks, and also offers parental top-up for fathers and adoptive parents, to 93 per cent of salary for up to 15 weeks

-- Ornge encourages employees to save for the future with a defined benefit pension plan and retirement planning assistance
+- Ornge helps employees plan for the future with retirement planning assistance services and helps employees save for the future through a defined benefit pension plan

 A paramedic working in land ambulances most of her career, Vanessa Widdup took a position with Ornge and ended up flying all over northern Ontario.

 “It’s been an unbelievable journey,” says Widdup.
 “On each call we might fly 45 minutes to an hour to a nursing station in a remote Indigenous community.”